VigilChain

 ASPM Definition

-Application Security Posture Management (ASPM) is a category of security tooling that continuously collects, correlates, and prioritizes security findings across the entire software development lifecycle — from source code to build pipelines to container images to cloud runtime environments.
+Application Security Posture Management (ASPM) is a category of security tooling that continuously collects, correlates, and prioritizes application security findings across the software delivery lifecycle — from source code to build pipelines to container images to cloud runtime environments.

-Unlike individual scanners that operate in isolation (SAST, SCA, DAST, container scanning, IaC scanning, cloud security), an ASPM platform ingests findings from all of these sources and adds the context needed to understand which issues actually matter: Is this vulnerability deployed to production?
+Unlike standalone scanners that operate in isolation, an ASPM platform ingests findings from SAST, SCA, DAST, container scanning, IaC scanning, secrets scanning, and cloud security tools.
+It then adds the context needed to understand which issues matter: Is this vulnerability deployed to production?
 Is the service internet-exposed?
-Is there a reachable dependency path?
-Who owns the code?
+Is there evidence the vulnerable component is reachable?
+Which repository and team own the fix?

 Why ASPM Exists